When You Get Married, Do You Share Debt?

 Do You Inherit Your Spouse's Debt When You Get Married?

-If your spouse accumulated debt before marriage, and you didn't cosign, co-borrow or become a joint account holder, those don't become shared responsibilities after the wedding.
-It stays their personal debt and sole responsibility, even if you live in a community property state.
+If your spouse accumulated debt before marriage, and you didn't cosign, co-borrow or become a joint account holder, those debts don't become shared responsibilities after the wedding.
+They remain your spouse's personal debt and sole responsibility, even if you live in a community property state.

 If you cosigned on the debt, however, and your spouse doesn't pay, you are legally required to repay that debt even after marriage.